Fordham Urban Law Journal

 The Fordham Urban Law Journal is a student-run law review published at Fordham University School of Law.
 The journal publishes articles on a wide range of themes, with a focus on public policy and issues affecting urban areas.

 Overview

 The journal was established in 1972 and publishes five to six issues annually.
 It is the fifth-most cited student-edited specialty law journal in the United States and the seventh-most cited in judicial opinions.
-It is the second-most cited student-edited publication for public policy.
+It is the sixth-most cited student-edited publication for public policy.
 Second-year law students apply for staff positions by participating in the school's unified writing competition.
 Editors are elected annually in the spring semester.
-The current editor-in-chief is Shazell Archer.
+The current editor-in-chief is Olivia Vladyka.

 Notable articles

 Articles cited by the Supreme Court of the United States: